-The Sort command makes it possible to order items in a table or list.
-Text may be sorted by number, letter, symbol, and in ascending or descending order.

-The Sort command is found in the Main menu followed by brackets.
-Characters typed in the brackets specify how a particular column is to be sorted.

-Using the Sort command requires that text be typed in tabular form using tabs (not spaces.)
+BASIC CONCEPT The Sort co in a table o letter, symb order. ommand makes it possible to order items r list.
+Text may be sorted by number, ool, and in ascending or descending DESCRIPTION The Sort co followed by brackets sp sorted. ommand is found in the Main menu brackets.
+Characters typed in the becify how a particular column is to be Using the Sort command requires that text be typed in tabular form using tabs (not spaces.)
 Each line of text must be separated from the previous line by pressing RETURN.
-The entire text to be sorted must be selected before marking Sort.
+The entire text to be sorted must be selected before marking Sort .
 Simple sorting is based on the first character in a specified column.
-Columns are numbered according to how many tabs precede them.
+Columns are numbered according to how many tab precede them.
 Thus, column 1 contains the text typed after pressing the TAB key once.
 Column 0 precedes the first tab.
 Note that the second visible column may actually be column 1, if the first column begins at the margin with no tabs preceding it.

-The procedure for sorting text is as follows:

-- Type rows of text to be sorted.
+Procedure The procedure for sorting text is as follows: 1.
+Type rows of text to be sorted.
 Use tabs to separate columns.
-Separate each row by pressing RETURN. - 2.
-Select the entire text to be sorted.
+Separate each row by pressing RETURN.
+2. Select the entire text to be sorted.

-- 3. Type the number of the column to be sorted in the blank.
+- Type the number of the column to be sorted in the blank.
 Remember that the column number is the number of the tab it follows. - 4.
 Mark Sort.